martinapons/martinapons.github.io/_publications/NatHaz2021.md

 ---
-title: "Paper Title Number 1"
+title: "Economic damages due to extreme precipitation during tropical storms: evidence from Jamaica"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/NatHaz2021
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2009-10-01
 venue: 'Journal 1'